Citizen-Knowledge-Graph/.github/profile/README.md

 - `sem-ops-utils` Bundles libs and provides utils to `matching-engine` and `console`.
 Used for tests in `matching-engine`.

 These are tools we built to help us with data modeling:
-- `shacl-generator` AI-playground to create SHACL shapes from text
+- `shacl-generator` AI-playground to create SHACL shapes from text.
-- `console` semOps: a linked data operations flow tool
+- `console` semOps: a linked data operations flow tool.